-Applicants to UNT Dallas and former students seeking re-enrollment may be referred to the Director of Student Life to consider alleged misconduct that could violate the Code and therefore impact admission or re-enrollment, including falsification of admission documents.
-In such cases, the Director of Student Life will review the student's alleged misconduct to consider the individual's potential to benefit from university attendance as well as the welfare and safety of the UNT Dallas community.

-The Director of Student Life may decide not to clear an applicant for admission or re-enrollment, or the Director may impose an appropriate sanction upon an applicant or former student when evidence indicates that the applicant or former student has:
+- Applicants to the University and former students seeking re-enrollment, may be referred to the Security Clearance Committee to consider alleged misconduct that could violate the Code and therefore impact admission or re-enrollment, including falsification of admissions documents.
+In such cases, Security Clearance Committee will review the student's alleged misconduct to consider the individual's potential to benefit from University attendance as well as the welfare and safety of the University community. - 2.
+Security Clearance Committee may determine not to clear an applicant for admission or a former student for re-enrollment, or place the appropriate sanction(s) as conditions for enrollment upon an applicant or former student when evidence indicates that the applicant or former student has: - a.
+Engaged in acts that were disruptive to the normal operations of an educational institution.

-- Engaged in acts that were disruptive to the normal operations of an educational institution. - Falsified the enrollment application or other admission forms. - Engaged in conduct prohibited by the Code. - Been formally charged with the commission of a criminal act. - Been convicted of a criminal act and still subject to criminal penalty, including but not limited to imprisonment, parole and/or probation. - A student may request a meeting with the Director of Student Life and Success to discuss a decision regarding admission or conditional admission.
+- b.
+Falsified the enrollment application or other admissions forms. - c.
+Engaged in conduct that violates one or more categories of misconduct as prohibited by the Code. - d.
+Been formally charged with commission of a criminal act. - e.
+Been convicted of a criminal act and still subject to criminal penalty, including but not limited to imprisonment, parole and/or probation. - 3.
+A student may request a meeting to discuss the admissions decision with the Director. - 4.
+The decision of the Security Clearance Committee relating to admission or re-enrollment based on the conduct process is final.